arhcy/RemoteInformer/README.md

  ### 1. Install the app on device
  - you can download APK from this repository [Built/RemoteInformer.apk](Built/RemoteInformer.apk)
- - you can download the app from Google Play
+ - you can download the app from [Google Play](https://play.google.com/store/apps/details?id=com.archypiragkov.RemoteInformer)
  - you can build it manually

-### 2. Install receiver unitypackage into your project
+### 2. Install receiver unitypackage into your project (Unity 5.2+ required)

 Repository:
 [RemoteInformerReceiver.unitypackageas](UnityPackage/RemoteInformerReceiver.unitypackage)